+Table 13.
 Transplant SAF structure change

-In 2017 USRDS changed the structure of the Transplant SAF.
-Figure 5 illustrates the structure of USRDS 2016 TX SAF.
+Transplant SAF Figure 5 illustrates the structure of USRDS 2016 TX SAF.
 Transplant candidate, recipient, donor, and histocompatibility information were contained in TXUNOS_KI_PRE_JUL04/TXUNOS_KI_POST_JUL04 for kidney-alone transplants, and in TXUNOS_KP for kidney-pancreas transplants.
 Transplant follow-up information was found in TXFUUNOS_KI for kidney-alone transplants and TXFUUNOS_KP for kidney- pancreas transplants.
-Immunosuppressive information at the time of transplant was found in TXIRUNOS ar immunosuppressive information at follow-up in TXIFUNOS.
-Transplant SAF Figure 6 shows the revised structure of the USRDS 2017 TX SAF.
+Immunosuppressive information at the time of transplant was found in TXIRUNOS and immunosuppressive information at follow-up in TXIFUNOS.
+Figure 6 shows the revised structure of the USRDS 2017 TX SAF.
 Transplant candidate, recipient, donor, and histocompatibility information are now separately stored in eight different datasets.
-This clarified file structure makes it easier for users to understand the data sources of each component, and reduces file size for ease of delivery and use.
 Transplant follow-up and immunosuppressive information structure remain the same as in previous years.
-In the 2017 TX SAF, TXUNOS_KI_PRE_JUL04, TXUNOS_KI_POST_JUL04, and TXUNOS_KP are divided into eight different transplant datasets-TXUNOS_TRR_KI, TXUNOS_TCR_KI, TXUNOS_TRR_KP, TXUNOS_TCR_KP, TXUNOS_CDR, TXUNOS_LDR, TXUNOS_DHS, and TXUNOS_RHS.
+Figure 7 shows the relationship between the previous 2016 TXUNOS_KI_PRE_JUL04/TXUNOS_KI_POST_JUL04 and the new six files of the 2017 USRDS TX SAFs.
+Figure 7 also shows the 2016 TXUNOS_KP mapped to the two files in the 2017 USRDS TX SAFs